|

 Mexico's (1975-2008) Real Living-Wage Gap

-The following assessment may seem redundant to those who have read our analyses of previous years.
-Yet the stubborn policy of the item26agovernment in power –which deliberately pauperises the Mexican labour force– compels us to insist in the same assessment that exhibits the nefarious consequences of such policy.
+The Mexican State, still challenged for the lack of legitimacy of its election, corroborates every year its vocation as a customary violator of the labour rights of its citizens The following assessment may seem redundant to those who have read our analyses of previous years.
+Yet the stubborn policy of the government in power –which deliberately pauperises the Mexican labour force– compels us to insist in the same assessment that exhibits the nefarious consequences of such policy.
 Moreover, it is necessary to depict once again the political context in which it is imposed.
 To start, by evaluating wage data of the manufacturing sector of thirty three years, the exploitative and repressive character of the group that has wielded real power for the last three decades, when it submitted itself to the Washington Consensus, with the goal of remaining in power, becomes rather blatant.
 This has engendered an environment that stands out on a global scale for the tremendous erosion of labour rights.
 The illegitimate and mafia like nature that accurately delineates the Mexican State, has imposed an ethos of labour bondage that takes the country back to conditions prevailing before the social revolution of 1910.

 The future of production-line manufacturing wages in Mexico is absolutely ominous unless society removes from power those who have imposed the mafia State and impose a citizen’s government of real democracy.
 Every year the government’s economic policies contain or further erode real wages.
 Additionally, the State has unleashed a policy of repression of the rights of freedom of association and to organise andcollective bargaining.
 The deep impoverishment of Mexicans is a fact.
 Official data acknowledge that 81% of Mexicans are poor (Coneval 2009).
 By the same token, based on INEG’s 2006 National Survey of Occupation and Employment, it is estimated that in 2006 the minimum wage could only afford 22,5% of the cost of the socalled basic basket of 40 goods (CBI) deemed essential for survival (Sánchez Juárez: 2006).
 Parting from these findings, it is estimated that 77% of the economically-active population does not earn the wage required to acquire a CBI.
 Moreover, the government began 2010 with strong price increases in the energy sector, which guarantee a greater pauperisation of real wages.
 This prospectus is the same conveyed in the 2007 report, for the deprivation, depredation and deliberate pauperisation – as a State policy– continue deepening.

 In summary, more than a quarter century of predatory capitalism in Mexico exposes, decisively, a government's policy –from the perspective of manufacturing wages– of perverse and premeditated pauperisation and exploitation of Mexican labour, for the only public policy of the mafia State is to govern for the benefit of domestic and foreign institutional investors and their corporations.
 In this way, as long as the “robber baron” elites currently in power remain in control, the deepening of the pauperisation of Mexico’s population is more than guaranteed, in such a way that the odds in favour of making the closing of Mexico’s living wage gap in the term of thirty years a reality is currently zero.
+Download the pdf file with the analysis of Mexico's wage gap here.
+TOP

-Parting from the implications carried by the plan of the Brazilian government to increase in a sustainable manner minimum item27wages up to 2023 –and using as the benchmark Brazil’s production-line workers in the manufacturing sector– it can be asserted that the policy to be applied will generate, in all certainty, rather meaningful social and economic benefits.
+Brazil's (1975-2008) Real Living-Wage Gap Brazil’s recovery of production-line manufacturing wages remains idle in 2008.
+Yet, there is a plan for a strong long-term equalisation Parting from the implications carried by the plan of the Brazilian government to increase in a sustainable manner minimum wages up to 2023 –and using as the benchmark Brazil’s production-line workers in the manufacturing sector– it can be asserted that the policy to be applied will generate, in all certainty, rather meaningful social and economic benefits.
 Although Brazil’s plan will hardly close the wage gap with the United States by 2023, it will undoubtedly embody a great improvement that will trigger different multiplying effects that will generate the endogenous development of Brazil.
 This will place it far much closer to the socioeconomic indicators of developed countries than of developing ones.
 Moreover, it is to be expected that once the benefits to be obtained are attested, the new government of Dilma Rousseff –Lula’s successor and Cabinet Chief– and future governments will maintain the same policy with the intention of sustaining the same growth until the degree of development becomes attuned with that of the major economies.
 Brazil’s demand-side economic policy will generate multiplying effects that will consolidate social development, anchored on the generation of aggregate demand.
 This will increase not just wages, but formal employment, tax revenue, the sustainability of the social security system, economies of scale and the competitiveness of the Brazilian economy in the global context, among others.
 These effects notwithstanding, the greatest benefit will be the drastic decrease of poverty and an abatement of innumerable social problems engendered by poverty and exclusion.
+Download the pdf file with the analysis of Brazil's wage gap here.

 TOP